-4. Plaintiff is further informed and believes, and on that basis alleges, that Defendant is in the business of providing automobile stereo receivers with digital capability and networked connectivity and offering the same for sale to consumers, amongst other things.
-Defendant derives a portion of its revenue from sales and distribution via electronic transactions conducted on and using at least, but not limited to, its Internet website located at www.psaudio.com and its incorporated and/or related systems (collectively, the "Defendant Website").
-Plaintiff is informed and believes, and on that basis alleges, that, at all times relevant hereto, Defendant has done and continues to do business in this judicial district, including, but not limited to, providing products/services to customers located in this judicial district by way of the Defendant Website.
+4. Upon information and belief, Defendant owns and operates the "Audiopipe" brand and website.
+Plaintiff is further informed and believes that Defendant is in the business of providing audio receivers and transmitters with digital capability and networked connectivity and offering the same for sale to consumers, amongst other things.
+Defendant derives a portion of its revenue from sales and distribution via electronic transactions conducted on and using its Internet website located at www.audiopipe.com and/or related systems (collectively, the "Defendant Website").
+Plaintiff is informed and believes, and on that basis alleges, that at all times relevant hereto, Defendant has done and continues to do business in this judicial district, including, but not limited to, providing products and services to customers in this judicial district by way of the Defendant Website.